-The Donia Human Rights Fellows Program is an initiative that recognizes University of Michigan undergraduates who have taken INTLSTD 101.001: Introduction to International Studies and who have demonstrated their interest in and commitment to the study and practice of human rights during their time at Michigan.
+The Donia Human Rights Fellows Program is a two year program that recognizes University of Michigan undergraduate students majoring in International Studies who have demonstrated their interest in and commitment to the study and practice of human rights during their time at Michigan.
 The program represents an opportunity for the University of Michigan to recognize student achievement in this area.

-- The program is open to juniors and seniors who have taken INTLSTD 101.001: Introduction to International Studies.
+- The program is open to rising juniors (class of 2026) who have declared a major in International Studies.

 - To receive designation as a Donia Human Rights Fellow, a student must:

-- Attend in person at least three of the monthly speaker events sponsored by the Donia Human Rights Center each academic year.
+- Attend in person at least three speaker events sponsored by the Donia Human Rights Center each academic year.

-Students seeking candidacy as a Donia Human Rights Fellow must register by September 8th, 2023, on this Google Form.
-Students may register in their junior or senior year.
+Rising juniors, current sophomores, majoring in International Studies, seeking candidacy as a Donia Human Rights Fellow must apply by February 15th, 2024, on this Google Form.
 As students complete courses and attend the monthly lectures, they will be expected to update the information using this Google Form.

 Students will receive the designation of Donia Human Rights Fellow upon graduation with these requisites completed.

-Students will receive an email notification regarding their acceptance into the DHR Fellows Program no later than September 30, 2023.
+Students will receive an email notification regarding their acceptance into the DHR Fellows Program no later than mid March.

 Students may direct questions concerning the program to email@example.com.